She wasn’t what you would call beautiful. She was just a red-haired

 because she’d pushed the whole business much too far.
 You

-first meet them.
-There was only one reason why she’d tell
+you first meet them.
+There was only one reason why she’d

-me all this.
-Maybe two reasons, but I figured I was crazy, thinking
+tell me all this.
+Maybe two reasons, but I figured I was crazy,

-the other one.
-She said, "Let’s discuss something else.
+thinking the other one.
+She said, "Let’s discuss something

 "No relatives?"